About Me

 Background:

 I was born in Whitechapel, East London in 1957 and studied English Literature at Sussex University from 1975-1978.
 I was awarded an MA in Social Work from Leicester University in 1988, and worked for 38 years in social work for Northamptonshire, Leicestershire and West Sussex County Councils.
+I live in Brighton with my husband Keith Rainger.
 When I lived in the East Midlands, I set up the Corby Writers’ Workshop and the Wellingborough Writers’ Workshop, took part in East Midlands Arts first New Voices Tour and edited four local anthologies.

 Publications and Workshops:

 I have been shortlisted and highly commended for Forward prizes, appearing in the Forward Book of Poetry 2020.
 I have been awarded a Hawthornden Fellowship.
-My poetry has been featured as the Guardian Poem of the Week, on BBC Radio 4 and in British, American, Irish and Japanese anthologies, including Collective Brightness: LGBTIQ Poets on Faith, Religion and Spirituality (USA, 2011), Divining Divas: 100 Gay Men on Their Muses (USA, 2012), Queer In Brighton (UK, 2014) and five themed Emma Press anthologies (2014-2019, UK).
+My poetry has twice been featured as the Guardian Poem of the Week (most recently November 2024 - see News section for the link).
+My poetry has appeared on BBC Radio 4 and in British, American, Irish and Japanese anthologies, including Collective Brightness: LGBTIQ Poets on Faith, Religion and Spirituality (USA, 2011), Divining Divas: 100 Gay Men on Their Muses (USA, 2012), Queer In Brighton (UK, 2014) and five themed Emma Press anthologies (2014-2019, UK).
+My most recent publications in three 2024 anthologies are He She They Us: Queer Poems (Macmillan, edited by Charlie Castelletti); Masculinity: an anthology of modern voices (Broken Sleep Books, edited by Rick Dove, Aaron Kent and Stuart McPherson) and Joy//Us: Poems of Queer Joy (Arachne Press, edited by Cherry Potts and Jeremy Dixon).
 I was first prizewinner in Chroma’s International Queer Writing Competition , 2006 and won The London Magazine Poetry Prize in 2023 (see News for the link).
 I have run numerous writing workshops, including with Maria Jastrzębska in Brighton’s first Coast is Queer Festival in 2019, weekend schools on memoir with the Creative Writing Programme in March 2021 and March 2022, a reading, interview and workshop for Poetry in Aldeburgh in November 2021 (now a podcast - see News for the link).
 I have taken part in numerous readings, including most recently an online reading and Q&A for the Centre for John Clare Studies in January 2022, a reading in Epping Forest for the Essex Book Festival in May 2022, two performances at the Brighton Fringe with the poet Simon Maddrell in May 2022, a reading at the John Clare Society Festival in July 2022, a reading as part of the South Downs Poetry Festival in March 2023, readings at Five Leaves Bookshop in Nottingham and John Clare’s Cottage in Helpston in April 2023, and a workshop and reading at Leicester Word! in September 2023.
 In October 2023 I ran an Arvon course ‘Return to Writing’ with Vanessa Gebbie at The Hurst in Shropshire, and took part in a reading and panel with Janet Sutherland and Maria Jastrzębska on Genre-Bending and Queering Words at the Coast is Queer Festival at Sussex University.
+This reading and panel from Coast is Queer is now a podcast, episode 63 on The Brighton Book Club podcast.
+Link available to the podcast on the Media section of this website.

 My work has appeared in The Observer, The Spectator, New Statesman, Gay Times, The Poetry Review, The Gay & Lesbian Review, Poetry Wales, Poetry London, The London Magazine, The North, Ambit, Acumen, Agenda, Magma, Under The Radar and Stand.
 I have reviewed poetry for The North and Staple.
 I have published six poetry pamphlets including The Rule of Earth from Smith/Doorstop and four full-length collections.
 Blue Wallpaper (published by Waterloo Press) was shortlisted for the 2020 Polari Prize.
 My prose memoir with poems A Length of Road: finding myself in the footsteps of John Clare was published by John Murray (Hachette UK) in 2021, and I have recorded it as an audiobook.
-I live in Brighton with my husband Keith Rainger.
+My fifth collection Nude Against A Rock was published by Waterloo Press in October 2024.
+Available on the Waterloo Press website, and via a link on the Books section of this website.

 Writing outside the mainstream: